Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Analytic results for statistical inference

 The transition density scheme $\bar{p}^{\,\mathrm{II}}_\Delta (x, y ; \theta)$ in (\ref{eq:new_tran_density}) has the properties: \begin{itemize} \item[(i)] It takes non-negative values for all $x, y \in \mathbb{R}^d$ and $\theta \in \Theta$. \item[(ii)] From Proposition \ref{prop:local_WA_ver2}, it provides a local weak third order approximation for the solution of the SDE (\ref{eq:model}), for test functions $\varphi \in C_p^{\infty} (\mathbb{R}^d ; \mathbb{R})$.
 The discrepancy between the normalising constant $\bar{Z} (\Delta, x; \theta)$ and $1$ is of size $\mathcal{O} (\Delta^{3})$, by setting $\varphi (y)=1$ in (\ref{eq:diff_density_weak}). \end{itemize}

-\subsubsection{Discretisation Based Upon the Transition Density Schemes}
+\subsubsection{Discretisation based upon the transition density schemes}

 We finally illustrate the discretisation bias induced from the proposed transition density schemes for elliptic SDEs, i.e., $d_S = 0, d_R =d $.
-For the first-type transition density scheme in (\ref{eq:density_formula_e}), \cite{iguchi:21-2} showed that there exist constants $C, c > 0$, $q\geq d_R/2$ and a non-decreasing $h(\cdot)$ such that for any $x, y \in \mathbb{R}^{d_R}$,

-thus the discretisation bias is of size $\mathcal{O}(M^{-2})$. \begin{rem} The bound (\ref{eq:bd_conv_ver1}) was derived without reference to unknown SDE parameters, thus are not uniform in $\theta$.
-Nevertheless, under compactness of $\Theta$, see (\ref{assump:param_space}), they can be readily adapted to be uniform also in $\theta\in \Theta$. \end{rem} We have the following estimate for the second-type transition density scheme, which is a main new result obtained in this section, with a proof given in Section \ref{sec:pf_density_approx_second} of Supplementary Material \citep{supp}. \begin{theorem} Let $\Delta> 0$.
+For the first-type transition density scheme in (\ref{eq:density_formula_e}), \cite{iguchi:21-2} showed that the discretisation bias is of size $\mathcal{O}(M^{-2})$, i.e., there exist constants $C, c > 0$, $q\geq d_R/2$ and a non-decreasing $h(\cdot)$ such that for any $x, y \in \mathbb{R}^{d_R}$, \begin{rem} The bound (\ref{eq:bd_conv_ver1}) was derived without reference to unknown SDE parameters, thus are not uniform in $\theta$.
+Nevertheless, under compactness of $\Theta$, see (\ref{assump:param_space}), they can be readily adapted to be uniform also in $\theta\in \Theta$. \end{rem} We have the following estimate for the second-type transition density scheme, which is a main new result obtained in this section, with a proof given in Section \ref{sec:pf_density_approx_second} of Supplementary Material. \begin{theorem} Let $\Delta> 0$.
 Assume $d_S = 0$ and that conditions (\ref{assump:param_space})--(\ref{assump:hypo1}) hold.
 Then, there exist constants $C, c > 0$, $q \geq d_R/2$ and a non-decreasing function $h(\cdot)$ such that for any $x, y \in \mathbb{R}^{d_R}$, $\theta \in \Theta$:

 \end{theorem}